- Municipal Court

 - Proper clothing strictly enforced.
 Inappropriate attire will not be permitted.
 Dress code is the same as if you were appearing in person in the courtroom.

 - Avoid background noise.
-Ensure your environment in conducive to attend virtually by removing or eliminating background noises, including outside noises of traffic or wind.
+Ensure your environment in conducive to attend virtually by removing or eliminating background noises such as children, pets, television, also including outside noises of traffic or wind.

 - Avoid distractions.
-Turn off and put away any and all distractions so your full attention is given to the proceedings (i.e. texting, social media, driving).
+Turn off and put away any and all distractions so your full attention is given to the proceedings (i.e. texting, social media).
+If it is detected you are in a moving vehicle and you are the driver, the proceeding will be stopped immediately.

-- You’ll be discussing personal matters in open court, so these proceedings are NOT TO BE RECORDED.
+- These proceedings are NOT TO BE RECORDED.

 - Proper respect for the Court process shall be adhered to at all times.